 - All students will be moved from the affected classroom/area to another classroom.
-The student's belongings from the class should travel with them.
-A sick student's belongings should travel with them to the Clinic and then home. - Clean and Disinfect - Areas will be closed off that are heavily used by the individual with the lab-confirmed case until the non-porous surfaces in those areas can be disinfected, unless more than seven days have already passed since that person was on campus. - Staff will wait at least 24 hours before cleaning and disinfecting if possible.
+A sick student's belongings should travel with them to the Clinic and then home. - Cleaned and disinfected areas will be closed off that are heavily used by the individual with the labconfirmed case until the non-porous surfaces in those areas can be disinfected, unless more than seven days have already passed since that person was on campus. - Staff will wait at least 24 hours before cleaning and disinfecting if possible.

-RETURN TO SCHOOL GUIDELINES
+SCHOOL OPERATIONAL STRATEGY GUIDELINES

-- Sick students, faculty, and staff members should not return to School after a COVID-19 diagnosis until they have met CDC's criteria to discontinue home isolation. - If a student, faculty member, or staff member has symptoms of COVID-19 or a positive test for COVID-19, they should only return to School after they have been free of fever for 24 hours without the use of medication AND symptoms improved AND it has been 10 days since symptoms first appeared. - If a student, faculty member, or staff member has reason to believe they have COVID-19 (i.e. symptoms or exposure) the School recommends to get tested for COVID-19.
-If they choose not to be tested, they will stay home until they have been free of fever for 24 hours. without the use of medication AND symptoms improved AND it has been 10 days since symptoms first appeared. - If the person tested positive for COVID-19 but never had symptoms, and if they continue to have no symptoms, they can return to School after 10 days have passed since the day the positive test was performed. - A person may return to campus after a negative test.
+- Sick students, faculty, and staff members should not return to School after a COVID-19 diagnosis until they have met CDC's criteria to discontinue the prescribed 10-day home isolation. - If a student, faculty member, or staff member has symptoms of COVID-19 or a positive test for COVID-19, they should only return to School after they have met the following criteria for discontinuing isolation: It has been at least 10 days since symptoms first appeared, you have been fever-free for at least 24 hours without the use of fever-reducing medication, and symptoms have improved. - If astudent, faculty member, or staff member has reason to believe they have COVID-19 (i.e. symptoms or exposure) the School recommends being tested for COVID-19.
+If they choose not to be tested, it is assumed they have COVID-19 and they must stayhome and self-isolate. - If the person tested positive for COVID-19 but never had symptoms (asymptomatic), and if they continue to have no symptoms, they can return to School after 10 days since the day the positive test was performed. - A person may return to campus after a negative test as long as they are not prescribed quarantine or isolation based on history and exposure.
+The affected person will need to send documentation of physician consultation and diagnosis and/or negative PCR COVID test.

-ISOLATION AND PPE STANDARDS IN THE HEALTH OFFICE
+ISOLATION AND PPE STANDARDS